 The Accounting and Financial Women’s Alliance is a national organization with over 80 chapters across the country.
 When the Seattle Chapter was chartered in 1942, it was the 9th chapter of what was then called ASWA (American Society of Women Accountants).
-The Seattle Chapter celebrated its 70th anniversary in 2012.
+The Seattle Chapter celebrated its 80th yearin 2022.

-The Seattle Chapter, with approximately 110 members, is one of the largest AFWA chapters nationally.
+The Seattle-Bellevue Chapter is one of the largest AFWA chapters nationally.
 Our members range from entry level accountants and students to bookkeepers, controllers, finance directors, accounting instructors, and a number of owners and partners of CPA practices.

 Our members join AFWA to advance their careers in accounting and finance.
 Members and guests meet at monthly dinner meetings to network and to learn from speakers on various accounting and finance topics.
 By becoming actively involved with chapter activities and operations, members find a ready and willing network of mentors and technical and career resources.